-Wigan CAMHS Mental Health Support Team
+Wigan Mental Health Support Team in Schools

-• to deliver evidence-based interventions for mild-to-moderate mental health issues
+• To deliver evidence-based interventions for mild-to-moderate mental health issues.

-• support the senior mental health lead (where established) in each school or college to introduce or develop their whole school or college approach
+• Support the senior mental health lead (where established) in each school or college to introduce or develop their whole school or college approach.

 What evidence-based interventions do we offer?

-• Parenting for anxiety (under 12s)
+• parenting for anxiety (under 12s)

 What does the MHST not cover?

 The MHST is not an emergency service.
-If you have an immediate concern for the safety or well-being of a child at your school, please follow appropriate crisis pathways.
+If you have an immediate concern for the safety or wellbeing of a child at your school, please follow appropriate crisis pathways.

 The service does not provide evidence-based interventions for children who are at a very high risk or those who present with some complex mental health disorders.
-We are happy to discuss these cases with you and provide you with advice.

 School Referral Process